-Horse flies have a very different life cycle than the house fly.
-They lay eggs on the grass in the fall and then the eggs hatch and turn to larvae over the winter.
+Horse flies have a very different life cycle than house flies.
+They lay eggs on the grass in the fall and then the eggs hatch and turn into larvae over the winter.
 In the spring the horse fly develops into the pupae stage and by early June it emerges as an adult.
 The adult horse fly can expect to live 30-60 days.

 Fruit fly: Lifespan 40-50 days